Calisthenics vs Gym Body: Which is Better for Fat Loss?

 Source: youtube

-What sort of physique you are running after?
+What sort of physique are you running after?

 If you desire a bodybuilder type – you must use weights.
-The unnatural bodybuilding look can be obtained only with weight training and if that is your purpose weight training is what you should be doing.
+The unnatural bodybuilding look can be obtained only with weight training, and if that is your purpose, weight training is what you should be doing.

-But, if you’re after a reliable muscle, gymnast-like physique bodyweight is the solution but you still need to exercise and eat for it.
+But, if you’re after a reliable muscle, gymnast-like physique, bodyweight is the solution, but you still need to exercise and eat for it.

-Weight training (kettlebells and sandbags can do the work too) is somewhat higher than bodyweight training for hypertrophy as it’s easier to incrementally develop resistance and we have observed a lot of athletes join the two.
+Weight training (kettlebells and sandbags can do the work, too) is somewhat higher than bodyweight training for hypertrophy as it’s easier to incrementally develop resistance, and we have observed a lot of athletes join the two.
 But, you don’t have to.

-You can develop big muscle mass with bodyweight training, and unlike with excessive weight training, it will seem natural, and you will be more prone to withdraw possible life-long injuries.
+You can develop big muscle mass with bodyweight training, and unlike with excessive weight training, it will seem natural, and you will be more prone to withdraw from possible life-long injuries.

 WEIGHTLIFTING